Hoy Día: Hoy Día Puerto Rico

 On February 3, 2023, nearly 2 years after the premiere of the show, it was announced that Ramon "Gato" Gómez would be leaving Hoy Día Puerto Rico as he prepared to join WKAQ's coverage of the 2023 BSN Basketball Tournament.
 Gómez, a former BSN player himself, informed the audience of his exit as WKAQ announced they now have the exclusive broadcast rights of every BSN game and that Gómez would be part of those broadcasts.
 Jacky Fontánez and Ivonne Orsini will continue as hosts of the show moving forward.
 On February 21, 2023, it was announced that radio-host and internet personality, Pamela Noa would also be joining the show as a host.

 On January 8, 2024, two new talents joined the show as hosts.
 Carlos McConnie and Jasond Calderón (who's also a cast member on the station's comedy show Raymond y sus Amigos) would now join Orsini, Fontánez and Noa as hosts of the show moving forward.
 The show also announced it would expand its run time later in the year adding a new hour of the show from 10:00 a.m. to 11:00 a.m..
-The extra hour hour will be called Hoy Día Puerto Rico: 10 a.m. and it will have a different set of hosts from the original 8-10 a.m. version of the show.
+The extra hour will be called Hoy Día Puerto Rico: 10 a.m. and it will have a different set of hosts from the original 8-10 a.m. version of the show.

+On January 2026, it was announced that Carlos McConnie and Jacky Fontanez would be leaving the program.
+It was also announced that Chef Marylin would also not be part of the show moving forward.
+The exits were attributed to budget cuts within the show's production.

+On June 11, 2026, the show expanded to three hours, now running from 8:00 a.m.-11:00 a.m. and serving as a lead in to the 11:00 a.m. broadcast of Telenoticias.